shehroze321/shari-portfolio/README.md

 [Back To Table of Contents](#table-of-contents)

 #### User Expectations:
-The content should give me the necessary information about who is CodeSonia.
+The content should give me the necessary information about who is Muhammad Shehroze.
-- Can I contact Sonia?
+- Can I contact Shehroze?
 - Can I access personal details, work history and skillset?
-This is so I can assess if CodeSonia is the right fit for me.
+This is so I can assess if Muhammad Shehroze is the right fit for me.
 - The user interface is easy to navigate.
 - Can I access the website on mobile, and is it responsive?
 - I want to be able to view her previous projects and work.